 - Flex vacation day

 If it’s not feasible for all employees to take an afternoon off at the same time, grant everyone one extra vacation day to use as they please; or put basic parameters on when they can redeem.
 If you’re going to give this gift though, don’t make it too restrictive.

 - Extended break times

-Whether your employees typically get 15-minute breaks or 30-minute lunches, double their break times this week.
+Whether your employees typically get 15-minute breaks or 30-minute lunches, double their break times during Employee Appreciation Week.

 - Bring your dog to work

 Dogs can be great for reducing stress at the office.
 Not to mention, the owners can save a little money on dog-walker fees.